fence-io/website/content/articles/networking/index.md

 The ping is timing out!

-# Troubleshooting Container Networking on MacOS
+# Container's Networking on MacOS

 In macOS, Docker-for-Mac doesn't directly expose container networks on the host system.
 Instead, it operates by running a Linux VM in the background and launches containers within that VM.
 It enables connections to containers via port binding (L4) and doesn't support connections by IP address (L3).